mohanadtalat91/Boolean-Retrieval-Model/README.md

 # Information Retrieval Models
-Implement Information Retrieval Models for Query Processing Inverted Indexes of 40 text file in Docs with different Algebra operations :
+Implement Information Retrieval Models for Query Processing Inverted Indexes of 40 text files in Docs with different Algebra operations :

  - [x] AND
  - [x] OR